-During the 2018-2019 school year, we implemented an after school program.
+During the 2018-2019 school year, an after school program was implemented.
 This program is held at the Merrick County Youth Center (MCYC)

-until 5:30 p.m. on Tuesday and Thursday each week from October through March.
+until 5:00 p.m. on Tuesday and Thursday each week from October through March.
 Third grade through sixth grade students are eligible.

-The Public Library works with our PTO to provide a summer reading incentive program.
+The Public Library works with the building's Parent Teacher Organization (PTO) to provide a summer reading incentive program.

-Elementary summer school is provided to select students that need extra instruction with reading and math.
+Elementary summer school is provided to select students that need extra instruction in the areas of reading and math.
 A copy of our 2024 summer school information is included.
-Our summer school program for this summer will be run in a similar manner.
+The summer school program for each summer will be run in a similar manner.